rsksmart/devportal-1.0/_rsk/rbtc/conversion/with-ledger.md

 > 100 blocks \* 10 minutes/block = 1000 minutes = 16.667 hours approx.

-**5 Get R-BTC address from Ledger harware wallet**
+**5 Get RBTC address from Ledger harware wallet**

-Get the corresponding R-BTC address from your Ledger harware wallet, following these steps:
+Get the corresponding RBTC address from your Ledger harware wallet, following these steps:

 - Connect and unlock your Ledger device.
 - Open the RSK app.